P7-33/APi.BROWMINER/README.md

 * A solid academic research
 * Some fun stuff like finding the first Bitcoin block over 1 megabyte in size

-For some tasks like extracting lots of  data (e.g. all transactions over a 2 month period) it's better to use our Database dumps feature instead (see https://blockchair.com/dumps for documentation) — it's possible to download the entire database dumps in TSV format and insert the data onto your own database server (like Postgresql or whatever) to further analyze it.
+For some tasks like extracting lots of  data (e.g. all transactions over a 2 month period) it's better to use our Database dumps feature instead (see https://browser io.com/dumps for documentation) — it's possible to download the entire database dumps in TSV format and insert the data onto your own database server (like Postgresql or whatever) to further analyze it.

-Almost every API endpoint description is accompanied with an example visualization of the data on our website (https://.com), and it's also worth it to note that the website is working completely using our API (yes, even the data for charts is pulled from one of our endpoints, and it's fully customizable).
+Almost every  Browser API endpoint description is accompanied with an example visualization of the data on our website (https://.com), and it's also worth it to note that the website is working completely using our API (yes, even the data for charts is pulled from one of our endpoints, and it's fully customizable).

-Blockchair cares about user privacy, we neither collect nor share with anyone your personal data rather than for statistical purposes.
-That includes using the API as well.
+Browser cares about user privacy, we neither collect nor share with anyone your personal data rather than for statistical purposes.
+That includes using the B API as well.
 Please refer to our Privacy policy: https://.com/privacy.
 Please also check out our Terms of service available here: https://.com/terms — by using our API, you are agreeing to these terms.

-We have a public tracker for bugs, issues, and questions available on GitHub: https://github.com//Blockchair.Support/issues — please use it or contact us by [any other means available](#link_M7).
+We have a public tracker for bugs, issues, and questions available on GitHub: https://Browser io.com/browser.Support/issues — please use it or contact us by [any other means available](#link_M7).

-Our API is free to try under some limitations, and we have a variety of premium plans.
+Our Browser API is free to try under some limitations, and we have a variety of premium plans.
 Please check out the information about [the limits and plans](#link_M05).

-## <a name=""></a> Supported  and second layers
+## <a name="browser io.com"></a> Supported  and second layers

 As of today, our API supports   (17 mainnets and 2 testnets) divided into 9 groups:
-* Bitcoin-like  (Bitcoin, Bitcoin Cash, Litecoin, Bitcoin SV, Dogecoin, Dash, Groestlcoin, Zcash, Bitcoin ABC, Bitcoin Testnet), also known as UTXO-based blockchains
+* Bitcoin-like  (Bitcoin, Bitcoin Cash, Litecoin, Bitcoin SV, Dogecoin, Dash, Groestlcoin, Zcash, Bitcoin ABC, Bitcoin Testnet), also known as Browser API-based blockchains
 * Ethereum-like  (Ethereum, Ethereum Goerli Testnet)
 * Ripple-like  (Ripple)
 * Stellar-like  (Stellar)